https-haley/Software-Engineering---Laser-Tag/README.md

 If you'd like to select a different network for UDP sockets, hit f2 on the player entry screen.

 To insert a player, hit the insert key and fill in the player ID, codename, and equipment ID.

-To update an existing player, hit f7, enter their player ID, and change the codename as needed.
-If the wrong equipment ID is used, delete the player from the entry screen and re-enter with the correct ID.
+To update an existing player, hit f7, enter their player ID and hit lookup.
+Change the codename as needed, and then hit update

+If the wrong equipment ID is used, delete the player from the entry screen using the delete key and re-enter with the correct ID.

 To clear the player entry screen of all players, hit F12.